Four Meaningful Ways To Wake Up While Still In Bed:

 You have no where to go and no where to be for the next 60 seconds.

 Laying comfortably on your back place your hands on your belly.
-Now focus on your breathe observing your belly rise and fall.
+Now focus on your breath observing your belly rise and fall.

 Bring your awareness and breath deeper into your whole body.
 Inhale into your toes then exhale out of your toes, feeling or sensing the extra space now filling your toes.
 Repeat for your feet, legs, stomach, back, arms, fingers, shoulders, neck and head.